particle-iot/docs/src/content/reference/firmware.md

 ### WiFi.listening()

-This will return `true` once `WiFi.listen()` has been called and will return `false` once the device has been given some Wi-Fi credentials to try, either over USB or Smart Config.

 ```cpp
 // SYNTAX
 WiFi.listening();
 ```

+{{#if core}}
+Because listening mode blocks your application code on the Core, this command is not useful on the Core.
+It will always return `false`.
+{{/if}}
+{{#if photon}}
+Right now, this command is not useful, always returning `false`, because listening mode blocks application code.

+This command becomes useful on the Photon when system code runs as a separate RTOS task from application code.
+We estimate that firmware feature will be released for the Photon in September 2015.

+Once system code does not block application code, `WiFi.listening()` will return `true` once `WiFi.listen()` has been called or the setup button has been held for 3 seconds, when the RGB LED should be blinking blue.
+It will return `false` when the device is not in listening mode.
+{{/if}}

 ### WiFi.setCredentials()